Mechanomedicine

 Measuring and manipulating cell mechanics to diagnose and treat disease

-Cell state and identity is commonly characterized with biochemical markers, but biophysical markers are physiologically important integrative properties which can be rapidly assayed.
-Mechanical phenotypes that include cell size, cell shape, and response to applied loads can reveal the nature of internal properties such as nuclear and cytoskeletal organization, membrane integrity, and osmotic pressure.
-These measurements are useful in understanding the identity and internal state of cells, which can be used to discriminate types of cancer cells, activated immune cells, stem cells, or cell cycle stages.
+Cell state and identity are commonly characterized with biochemical markers, but biophysical markers are physiologically important integrative properties that can be rapidly assayed.
+Mechanical phenotypes such as cell size, shape, and response to applied loads can reveal nuclear and cytoskeletal organization, membrane integrity, osmotic pressure, and disease-linked cell state.

-To measure cell mechanical phenotypes, our lab has pioneered deformability cytometry, wherein we flow single-cell suspensions in microfluidic devices, and deform the cells with the surrounding fluid.
-We use high-speed cameras to measure the cells and their morphology when deformed, up to 2,000 cells per second.
-We are continuing to investigate how the internal structure of cells contributes to their holistic mechanical properties, and how this can be used to further medical diagnoses and treatments.
+To measure cell mechanical phenotypes, our lab pioneered deformability cytometry, flowing single-cell suspensions in microfluidic devices and deforming the cells with surrounding fluid.
+High-speed cameras measure cells and their morphology when deformed at up to 2,000 cells per second.

-We have also shown that magnetic nanoparticle-induced forces on cells can be used to modulate calcium signaling in neurons and elicit long-term changes to ion channel expression levels.
-This mechanoceutical approach can be localized by focusing strong magnetic field gradients with local magnetic materials or through embedding magnetic microparticles in hydrogel mediators of force.
+We have also shown that magnetic nanoparticle-induced forces on cells can modulate calcium signaling in neurons and elicit long-term changes to ion channel expression.
+This mechanoceutical approach can be localized with magnetic field gradients or by embedding magnetic microparticles in hydrogel mediators of force.

 Patents